isa-ulisboa/greends-pml/README.md

     - Discussion of the proposed solutions for the assignment of the previous class
     - Basic concepts in Machine learning: model and *loss*, *gradient descent*, for a simple regression problem.
 See [Overview notebook](ML_overview_with_examples.ipynb) and the code for a [simple example with a quadratic function](Lesson3_edited_04-how-does-a-neural-net-really-work.ipynb) adapted from the (Fastai 2022 course)[[https://github.com/fastai/course22](https://github.com/fastai/course22-web/tree/master/Lessons)].
     - Assignment:
       - Watch video: [MIT Introduction to Deep Learning | 6.S191, 2023 edition](https://www.youtube.com/watch?v=QDX-1M5Nj7s&list=PLtBw6njQRU-rwp5__7C0oIVt26ZgjG9NI&index=1&t=361s).
 There will be a questionnaire about some basic concepts discussed in the video.
+Contents: 11:33​ - Why deep learning?; 14:48​ - The perceptron; 20:06​ - Perceptron example; 23:14​ - From perceptrons to neural networks; 29:34​ - Applying neural networks;  32:29​ - Loss functions;  35:12​ - Training and gradient descent; 40:25​ - Backpropagation; 44:05​ - Setting the learning rate; 48:09​ - Batched gradient descent; 51:25​ - Regularization: dropout and early stopping; 57:16​ - Summary
     - Suggestion: Adapt the code in [simple example with a quadratic function](Lesson3_edited_04-how-does-a-neural-net-really-work.ipynb) to train a linear regression model $y=ax+b$ with just two parameters (instead of the three parameters of the quadratic function in the example).
 Compare the $a,b$ values that are obtained by
       - gradient descent after $N$ epochs considering the *MSE* (mean square error) loss function (instead of the *MAE* function in the example), with
       - the optimal ordinary least square linear regression coefficients that you can obtain for instance by fitting a `LinearRegression` with `scikit-learn`.

    -  **Linear regression vs perceptron; train, test and validation sets** (Mar 15, 2024)
-      - The perceptron and the activation function;
+      - The perceptron and the activation function; forward propagation

 ---
 Some other useful links: